kamilkisiela/graphql-config/docs/user-usage.md

 exclude: src/components/__ignored__/**/*.jsx
 ```

-> Remember that all files specified in `schema` or `documents` are included by default
+> Remember that all files specified in `schema` or `documents` are included by default.

 ## Extensions

-In order to pass information to GraphQL Config's consumers (like IDE extensions, node libraries), there's `extensions` section that is a key-value object.
+In order to pass information to GraphQL Config's consumers (like IDE extensions, Node libraries), you can use an `extensions` section that is a key-value object.

 ```yaml
 schema: './schema/*.graphql'